 9. Best Acrylic Paint to Use for Longer Drying Times

 One easy way to increase your drying time is to change your paint.

 The paint you buy makes a big difference in the drying time.
-I find that students paint dry faster and cheaper paint dries even faster.
-Artists quality lasts longer.
+I find that students’ paint dries faster and cheaper paint dries even faster.
+Artists’ quality lasts longer.
 You can also buy specialist paint.
 Some of these are designed to last longer and are designed for longer blending times even before you add an extender.
 Deco Art Traditions Acrylic paints are available in the US and UK.
 Although be careful where you get them as they are a tad pricy in the UK in some places.

 The one many artists recommend is Golden.
-This is an artist quality acrylic paint and has a longer drying time than many of the others.
-If you then combine with this extender it makes your painting time more leisurely and less frantic.
+This is an artist-quality acrylic paint and has a longer drying time than many of the others.
+If you then combine it with this extender it makes your painting time more leisurely and less frantic.
 Golden Open Acrylics are wet for up to an hour and can be worked for 1-3 hours.
 (Source)

 For a different choice of paint that shatters the drying time problems see the next section.
 It is amazing.

 After having said all that I found a solution that saved me from worrying about all this.
 There is now acrylic paint on the market that is designed to stay wet longer.
 You rewet it so that you can continue to paint with it.
 I got this paint.
 Yay!
 Problem solved.